5oro5/DataAnalyticsEngineering/mass-customer-roles.md

 -- lets execute the function to delete all respective users SELECT * FROM drop_customer_role();
 ```
-Once all such users were dropped the database was also dropped without any more error message.
+Once all such users were dropped the database was also dropped without any more error messages.

 P.S.
 If you wonder why and how I created so many database users, please, consider my study task and function created by me for that purpose.